James writes about all things water-related, from aquariums to jellyfish to well points.

 - A good heater to keep aquarium water between 72 to 78 degrees.
-It's a good idea to have 2 heaters of the similar wattage in case the element goes on one.
+It's a good idea to have 2 heaters of a similar wattage in case the element goes on one.

 - Substrate for the tank bottom Mentioned in the previous bullet point.
 This can be aragonite, white sand, crushed coral, or even fine black sand.
-Enough bags to produce a sand bed of 2 to 4 inches.p or more.
-Certain fish species like the engineer goby for example require a rubble type substrate in which they usually construct a little burrow within.
+Enough bags to produce a sand bed of 2 to 4 inches or more.
+Certain fish species like the engineer goby for example require a rubble-type substrate in which they usually construct a little burrow within.

-I mentioned quarantine tank first rather than a main display tank on the above equipment list for very good reason.
+I mentioned a quarantine tank first rather than a main display tank on the above equipment list for a very good reason.
 Mainly because this basic piece of equipment which need not be too fancy, is a good idea.
-A good idea in not only introducing new saltwater fish to your marine display tank after they have become acclimated. (acclimation is the process by which you get a particular fish species or coral used to the water conditions in both your quarantine, as well as your display tank).
+A good idea in the sense that you are introducing new saltwater fish to your marine display tank after they have become acclimated (acclimation is the process by which you get a particular fish species or coral used to the water conditions in both your quarantine, as well as your display tank).

-This I will also talk about in the next article as a sequel to this one.
+This I will also talk about in another article.
 Because after your new tank has cycled for a good month or more.
 It will be ready for its first fish or corals, or both.
 Acclimation would be the next step you will have to learn to introduce your livestock to their new watery environment.

-But also and probably more important to temporarily housing in the way of a quarantine tank.
+But also and probably more important to temporarily house fish via a quarantine tank.
 It will definitely be the fish or corals in your main display tank.
 And all this talk of two tanks may sound like a lot of extra work, but believe me, it will save you a lot of grief anguish and even money, if any of your livestock develop saltwater ich, or marine velvet.
 Both common parasitic diseases that can affect all saltwater fish and even wipe out a whole tank, if any of your prized fish specimens develop these diseases.

 So what better reason could you want especially when it comes down to protecting prized, and often expensive specimens.
 After all your marine fish should be considered pets and treated as such.
 Just like you would treat your pet dog or feline.

-My so-called basic 20 gallon quarantine tank may look a bit more basic to some readers.
+My so-called basic 20-gallon quarantine tank may look a bit more basic to some readers.
 But it is exactly that—basic.
-However I had added a couple bags of live aragonite sand and a square live rock block at center of aquarium.
+However, I had added a couple of bags of live aragonite sand and a square live rock block in the center of the aquarium.
 This is not necessary in a quarantine tank.
 And you should not add any substrate to the tank bottom, including aragonite.
-Also the live rock is not necessary either.
+Also, the live rock is not necessary either.

 The only reason that I added the sand and live rock, is because this tank will eventually become an all coral tank, or frag type tank.
 As mentioned I'll touch upon corals and frags in a separate article as well.
 Frags or fragging is the art of separating and propagating corals from the mother colony.
 Again a totally different subject to be discussed in the future.
-And I am using as a light source a multi spectrum led light fixture set at a red colored spectrum.
+And I am using as a light source a multi-spectrum led light fixture set at a red-colored spectrum.
 That's why you are seeing a pink tint to the aquarium water.
-A quarantine tank need only have a basic light fixture and nothing else.
+A quarantine tank needs to only have a basic light fixture and nothing else.

 So now you're all set and ready to go quarantine your first saltwater fish after your tank has completed the nitrogen cycle phase which is basically a good month.
-If you try to add any fish before this period you will undoubtedly shock, stress or worse yet - kill your precious livestock.
-Main reason is because during the beginning of the cycling process ammonia is being given off in the aquarium water.
-Ammonia and nitrites - nitrites being the second phase of the nitrogen cycle are highly toxic to fish as well as corals.
+If you try to add any fish before this period you will undoubtedly shock, stress or worse yet, kill your precious livestock.
+The main reason is that during the beginning of the cycling process ammonia is being given off in the aquarium water.
+Ammonia and nitrites, nitrites being the second phase of the nitrogen cycle are highly toxic to fish as well as corals.
 And the ammonia in the water will burn your fish.

-Again after about a month - six weeks to be in the safe side.
+Again after about a month, six weeks to be on the safe side.
 Remember what I said earlier in the article?
 PATIENCE!!
-You can never have enough of it, especially when dealing with the saltwater end if this hobby.
+You can never have enough of it, especially when dealing with the saltwater end of this hobby.
 But in the end when you have completed the initial set up of both your quarantine tank and main display tank.
-You can sit back, relax, and reap all the rewards as a result from all of your hard work and pre-planning.
+You can sit back, relax, and reap all the rewards as a result of all of your hard work and pre-planning.